Software · systems · creative infrastructure

 Structure for work that keeps slipping sideways.

-Operations, roles, processes, automations, and decision structures.
+Operations, roles, processes, automations, and the decisions behind them.

 [03] Shape ideas